aanchal-fatwani/js-best-practices/README.md

 33. ### Don't Pass a String to setInterval or setTimeOut Instead, pass a function name to avoid inefficient code and reduce the chances of errors.

+    When we pass a string, it gets evaluated in a global scope and it is difficult to debug code.
+It also creates a slight overhead as the string has to be evaluated within the global scope, which can impact the performance of your application.

+    On the other hand, when we pass a function name, it directly invokes the function, and there is no overhead of string evaluation.
+This makes the code more efficient and less prone to errors.

+    ```javascript
+    // Not Recommended Way (String Method)
+    setTimeout('alert("Hello World!")', 500);

+    // Recommended Way (Function Method)
+    setTimeout(() => {
+        alert("Hello World!");
+    }, 500);
+    ```

+    In this example, we are using the `setTimeout` method to display an alert message after 500 milliseconds.
+In the first example, we pass a string as a parameter to the `setTimeout` method, which will execute the code `"alert('Hello World!')"` after 500 milliseconds.
+This is not recommended because the string has to be evaluated in a global scope and it can be error-prone.

+    In the second example, we pass an anonymous function as a parameter to the `setTimeout` method.
+This is the recommended way because it directly invokes the function, and there is no overhead of string evaluation.
+Additionally, the use of an anonymous function allows for more flexibility and provides a cleaner and more readable code.

     **[⬆ Back to Top](#table-of-contents)**